 Edmonton Heritage Council’s Equity Policy

 Consistent with EHC’s other Guiding Framework Policies, we recognize the rights of individuals and groups to fair access to heritage-related resources and outcomes.
-Below is EHC’s newly-developed Equity Policy.
+Below is EHC’s Equity Policy.
 EHC’s work is ongoing towards the creation of equitable outcomes, including addressing systemic barriers, in our processes and within the heritage sector.
 To this end:

 a.
 EHC will be responsive to the changing needs of the Edmonton area and the many people and socio-cultural communities that add to the vibrancy and resiliency of our region.
 We acknowledge that systemic barriers to equity exist.

 b.
 Equity is an on-going process with no completion date.
 EHC strives to ensure we are supporting and creating inclusive and equitable communities.
 We recognize that treating all groups equally will not result in equity.